Employee attitude: What is it and how it affects workplace culture

 6. Company culture

-Company culture reflects an organization’s values, beliefs, and behaviors.
+Company culture reflects an organization’s values, beliefs, and behaviours.
 A constructive and welcoming culture creates a sense of belonging and camaraderie among employees.

 7. Career development opportunities